Neural Networks for Parameter Estimation of the Discretely Observed Hawkes Process: Applications: Infectious Diseases

 \subsubsection{Spline Background}

-The trigonometric background rate is simple and computationally efficient to implement, though it somewhat underestimates the rate of infection during the peak season.
-A more flexible model is to define the background rate function as a periodic, order $4$ B-spline, labelled $\nu^\mathrm{sp}(t)$.
-We place five knots over each year, at weeks $\{0,\,2.5,\, 5,\, 38,\, 52\}$.
+The trigonometric background rate is simple and computationally efficient to implement, though it underestimates the rate of infection during the peak season.
+A more flexible model is to define the background rate function using a periodic, order $4$ B-spline, denoted by $S:\bb R_+\to \bb R$.
+We place five knots over each year, at weeks $\{0,\,2.5,\, 5,\, 38,\, 52\}$, with the first and last knots defining the period.
 The interior knots at $5$ and $38$ are chosen as they match the empirical minimum and maximum of the median weekly infection count, respectively, with an additional knot at $2.5$ to allow for a rapid increase in background rate during summer.
-The background rate function now requires four parameters, $\tht_\nu = \nu_{1:4}$.
-With a spline background, it is possible that elements of $\nu_{1:4}$ may be negative, with no simple restrictions on these dimensions of the parameter space to guarantee that $\nu^\mathrm{sp}(t)\, >\, $ for all $t\, >\, 0$.
-For this reason, the training sample for each $\nu_i$ is drawn from a normal distribution centred around the respective imputation estimate, with relatively large variance.
-Parameter combinations resulting in a negative background rate are discarded.
-The NN estimate, $\hth^\mathrm{sp}$, bias corrected estimate and bootstrap standard error estimates are displayed in Table~\ref{tab:nn_spline}.
+The spline $S$ requires four parameters, $\nu_{1:4}$, to be fully specified.
+To avoid imposing positivity constraints on the coefficients of the spline function, we define the background rate function to be $\nu^{\mathrm{sp}}(t) \, =\, f\circ S(t)$, where $f$ again denotes the softplus function.
+This formulation allows for $\nu_{1:4}\subset \bb R^4$, which substantially improves the computational speed of obtaining imputation estimates, whilst retaining the modelling flexibility of a periodic spline.
+The training sample for each $\nu_i$ is simply drawn from a normal distribution centred around the respective imputation estimate, with relatively large variance.
+The NN point estimate, $\hth^\mathrm{sp}$, and associated quantile estimates are displayed in Table~\ref{tab:nn_spline}.

-Figure~\ref{fig:sal_nn_spline} again compares the observed sample paths to those produced from simulations from $\hth^\mathrm{sp}_\mathrm{\,bce}$.
-The spline is clearly better able to capture the spike in event cases during summer.
-Now, no weekly averages are outside of the bootstrap 95\% confidence interval.
-The estimates $\hat{\eta}^\mathrm{sp}_\mathrm{bce}$ and $\hat{\eta}^\mathrm{tr}_\mathrm{bce}$ are very close, reinforcing the inference that Salmonella infection exhibits significant temporal clustering in NSW.
+Figure~\ref{fig:sal_nn_spline} again compares the observed sample paths to those produced from simulations from $\hth^\mathrm{sp}$.
+The spline clearly better captures the spike in event cases during summer with no weekly medians outside the bootstrap 95\% confidence interval.
+The estimates $\hat{\eta}^\mathrm{sp}$ and $\hat{\eta}^\mathrm{tr}$ are very close, reinforcing the inference that Salmonella infection exhibits significant temporal clustering in NSW.
 The mean weekly event rate from the spline estimates is

-which closely matches the observed value of $36.196$.
-The offspring density estimates now place the median offspring waiting time at the shorter value of $1.67$ days, which concurs with known incubation times for Salmonella, particularly given the practice of isolating infected individuals once they become symptomatic \citep{NSWHealth}.